whirledtsar/Hexen-2---Shadows-of-Chaos-fork/readme.txt

 	Magic missile
 Main: standard
-Altfire: Short-ranged attack that drains health if your health is low
+Altfire: Short-range attack that drains health if your health is low
 Tomed: standard
 Tomed altfire: Stronger altfire that always drains health